 Our renewable fuel customers are located throughout the Western and Midwestern United States and consist of integrated oil companies and gasoline marketers who blend fuel-grade ethanol into gasoline.
 Our customers depend on us to provide a reliable supply of fuel-grade ethanol and manage the logistics and timing of delivery.
-Collectively, our customers require fuel-grade ethanol volumes in excess of the supplies we produce at our facilities.
-We secure additional fuel-grade ethanol supplies from third-party ethanol producers.
-We arrange for transportation, storage and delivery of fuel-grade ethanol purchased by our customers through our agreements with a variety of third-party service providers in the Western United States as well as in the Midwest.
+Our customers collectively require fuel-grade ethanol volumes in excess of the supplies we produce at our facilities.
+We secure additional fuel-grade ethanol supplies from thirdparty ethanol producers.
+We arrange for transportation, storage and delivery of fuel-grade ethanol purchased by our customers through our agreements with third-party service providers in the Western United States as well as in the Midwest from a variety of sources.